-Chemical Hazards - Working Safely with Lead
+Safely Working with Lead

-It used to be thought that only children were exposed to lead poisoning hazards, which occurred mostly from eating lead-based paint chips from doors or windows in the home.
+It used to be thought that only children were exposed to lead poisoning hazards which occurred mostly from eating lead-based paint chips from doors or windows in the home.
 This is no longer the case.
-Studies conducted over the past few years now suggest many adults are exposed to lead in the work place and suffer from varying degrees of lead poisoning.
-These studies have also shown that eating lead-based paint chips is not the only, or even the primary, way for lead to enter the body.
-Workers that use lead-based paints or work with items that may contain small amounts of lead may be creating lead dust and lead fumes that settle on their clothing, furniture, carpets, drapes, and contaminate the air.
+Studies conducted over the past few years now suggest many adults are exposed to lead in the workplace and suffer from varying degrees of lead poisoning.
+These studies have also shown that eating lead-based paint chips is not the only - or even the primary- way for lead to enter the body.
+Workers that use lead-based paints, or work with items that may contain small amounts of lead, may be creating lead dust and lead fumes that settle on their clothing, furniture, carpets, drapes, and contaminate the air.

-Lead exposure is a serious issue that many workers face every day.
-Lead exposure can happen in any industry and during a variety of job activities.
+Lead exposure can happen in any industry; lead exposure is a serious issue that many workers face every day.
+Lead exposure can occur during a variety of job activities.
 Lead is common in a wide range of materials including paints and other coatings, lead mortars, and base metals, which may be welded on or abrasive blasted.
-Lead presents a potentially serious occupational health hazard when the lead-containing particulates become airborne.
+Lead presents a potentially serious occupational health hazard when the leadcontaining particulates become airborne.